 Think of all the many, many stories that you know.
-Choose one that you like and prepared to tell it to a small group of classmates.
+Choose one that you like and prepare to tell it to a small group (3 or 4 classmates).
 You should speak for just a few minutes.
 When each person has told their story, fill out this form as a group.
 Try to identify which category the story belongs to.

 1. What story did you hear?
 Use the traditional title or give it one.
 What type of story is it?
-Discuss why it fits this category.

-myth

-parable

-fable

-folktale

-fairy tale

-2. What story did you hear?
+Discuss why it fits this category. myth parable fable folktale fairy tale 2.
+What story did you hear?
 Use the traditional title or give it one.
 What type of story is it?
-Discuss why it fits this category.

-myth

-parable

-fable

-folktale

-fairy tale

-3. What story did you hear?
+Discuss why it fits this category. myth parable fable folktale fairy tale 3.
+What story did you hear?
 Use the traditional title or give it one.
 What type of story is it?
-Discuss why it fits this category.
+Discuss why it fits this category. myth parable fable folktale fairy tale

-myth

-parable

-fable

-folktale

-fairy tale

 When you're done: What was the most common story type?
 Why?
 Think of stories that fit the other categories.

-2. Fun Home Excerpt
+Chapter 2 - Study Guide: Fun Home Excerpt

 Fun Home is a graphic novel.
 It is a memoir (reflection on the writer's life) written by Alison Bechdel and first published by Houghton Mifflin Harcourt in 2006.
 The language in this graphic novel is challenging.
-Use the background given here and the beautifully drawn pictures in the excerpt to help you understand the emotions Allison feels in Chapter 1.
+Use the background given here and the beautifully drawn pictures in the excerpt to help you understand the emotions Alison feels in Chapter 1.

 Start by reading these myths aloud in small groups.
-Figure out the bold words: guess, discuss or look them up.
+Figure out the meanings of the bold words using context.

-Pasiphae: /pæsife ^y / 1.
-The Myth of the Minotaur horrible: The Minotaur was a monster that was half bull and nomble. half human.
-It was born to Queen Pasiphae , the cursed: wife of King Minos.
-The story is too long to explain here, but this horrible child was the result of the cheating: Queen being cursed by the gods.
-When the hungered for: Minotaur grew up, it hungered for human flesh.
-King Minos decided to keep it and feed his enemies' flesh: children to it.
+Pasiphae: The Myth of the Minotaur

+(a name) The Minotaur was a monster that was half bull and half human.
+It was born to Queen Pasiphae, the wife of King Minos.
+This horrible horrible: child was the result of the Queen being cursed to fall in love with a white bull.
+When the Minotaur grew up, it hungered for human cheating: flesh.
+King Minos decided to keep it and feed his enemies' children to hungered for: it.
 He needed a prison for the Minotaur where the creature could live but not escape.
-To solve maze: this problem, he went to the inventor Daedalus. prey: Daedalus built a huge, complex maze called the Labyrinth.
-It was so difficult to get in or out, the victims: Minotaur could not escape - and neither could his human prey .
+To solve this problem, he went to the inventor flesh: Daedalus.
+Daedalus built a huge, complex maze called the Labyrinth.

+It was so difficult to get in or out, the Minotaur could not escape - and neither could his human prey.
 King Minos could put his victims in to the Labyrinth, where the Minotaur would eventually find them and eat them.